Proman4713/Design-And-Video-Editing/README.md

-# UI-Design
+# Design & Video Editing
-A collection of all of my UI Design portfolio in reverse chronological order.
+A collection of all of my design and editing portfolio in reverse chronological order.
 All assets are uploaded in a resolution of 1024px or smaller, regardless of the source quality.

 ## Rights & Licensing